Lemon Crepe Cake

 Add eggs, milk, flour, powdered sugar, salt, vanilla and lemon zest to a carafe of a blender.
 Blend on high.
 Add the melted butter and blend on high for another minutes.
 Let crepe batter rest in the refrigerator for at least 1 hour or up to overnight.

-Warm a crepe pan or non-stick pan over medium heat.
+Warm a crepe pan or non-stick pan (I am using a 9 1/2" pan) over medium heat.
 Add 1/3 cup of the crepe batter.
 Cook the crepe until the edges start to brown and pull away from the sides of the pan, about 1 to 2 minutes.
 Flip the crepe and cook for another 30 seconds.
 Store the crepes on a plate and divide the crepes with a piece of parchment paper.
 Repeat with remaining crepe batter.
-Let the crepes cool completely.
+Let the crepes cool completely (in the fridge overnight totally works too, just wrap in plastic wrap).

 When ready to assemble to crepes, whip 1 1/2 cups cream until just barely stiff peaks form.
 Fold in lemon curd.
 Assemble the crepe cake by laying 1 crepe on serving platter or stand.
 Add 2 Tbs. lemon whipped cream and spread evenly.
 Add another crepe on top and repeat the process for the remaining crepes.